mazukas/DEVOPSSeleniumFramework/ReadMe.txt

 Requirements
  - Gradle 2.5 or higher
- -Java 1.7 or higher
+ - Java 1.7 or higher
- - Built with Firefox 43 (version 46 appears to cause an issue and needs a different version of the Selenium framework)
+ - Tested with Firefox 46.01 (Selenium Web Drive 2.53.0)

 This framework leverages Gradle, Selenium, and some custom code to allow for automated regression test of a user's system.
 It will support multiple profiles so that users with different configurations